 - How serious other patients’ conditions are

 An emergency medicine provider gives you a thorough exam.
 They may order additional tests and procedures so you can get the best treatment for your problem.
-There may be a wait for lab tests and X-rays, and it takes time for us to process and review the results.
+There may be a wait for lab tests and X-rays, and it takes time for our technicians to process and for our providers to review the results.
 We do our best to keep you informed on wait times.

 Patients with complex conditions can be treated in special rooms that offer a connection to the TeleEmergency team at Dartmouth-Hitchcock Medical Center (DHMC).
 With the simple push of a button, board-certified emergency medicine physicians and experienced emergency nurses can instantly join our team via a high-quality two-way video and monitoring system.
 This helps us treat patients experiencing complex life-threatening conditions like stroke fast and effectively, when every moment counts.